 We currently have approximately 40 clubs/organizations available for students and are continually finding ways to engage our students.
 Your intent to create a new club will help us with that goal.
 However, please note not all new clubs are automatically approved to be active (based on several factors including but not limited to the number of similar organizations, the interest and sustainability, the use of campus resources and potential conflict with EOU mission and/or policies) and that by initiating this process you are on the right path.

 Before you begin, contemplate and consider if your proposed club overlaps with any existing clubs?
 You can access our list of current clubs here.

-If it does not, to apply for a new active club, please follow the simple procedures listed below:
+If it does not, to apply for a new active club.
+Click here on the steps to creating a new club.

 Do we have to turn in an Intent to Be Active Form every year?